EtheaDev/InstantObjects/Docs/Readme.txt

    <installdir>/Source/Catalogs/IBFb/<version>/IOIBFbCatalog.dpk (build)

-Note: all InstantObjects packages use non-standard code in the package source file.
-In particular, they all miss the standard line:
+Note: All InstantObjects packages use non-standard code in the package source file.
+In particular, they don't have the standard line:

 {$R *.RES}

-and have this line:
+and have instead something similar to this line:

 {$I '../../InstantVersion.inc'}

-instead.
-If you open the Project Options for a package and click the OK button, some versions of the Delphi IDE will restore the line with the $R directive, automatically create a <packagename>.res file that IO doesn't need and delete the $I directive.
-If you ever do that, please restore the original situation by editing the Project Source by hand.
+that includes the InstantVersion.inc file in the $(InstantObjects)\Source folder (Substitute the correct relative path in this statement depending on where in the installed folder tree the package file resides).
+However if you open the Project Options for a package and click the OK button, some versions of the Delphi IDE will restore the line with the $R directive, automatically create a <packagename>.res file that IO doesn't need and delete the $I directive.
+If you ever do that, please restore the original code by editing the Project Source by hand.

 GETTING STARTED
 ---------------